xGentuso/PHPAssignment5/README.md

 ## Overview

-The **SportsPro Technical Support** suite comprises two main applications:
+The **SportsPro Technical Support** suite comprises three main applications:

 1. **Product Management**: Allows administrative users to manage products related to sports management software.
 Users can view, add, or delete products via a simple web interface.
 2. **Manage Technicians**: Enables administrative users to oversee technician details within the SportsPro Technical Support system.
 Admins can add, view, and delete technician records through a user-friendly web interface.
+3. **Manage Customers**: Enables administrative users to maintain and update customer details, improving service and interaction with the customer base.

 ## Table of Contents